 DEQ Discrimination and Federal Funding Policy

 The Oklahoma Department of Environmental Quality (DEQ) receives and administers federal grant funds.
-As such, DEQ must ensure that the civil rights of persons who receive services from DEQ, as well as from any recipient of federal grant funding received from DEQ (sub-recipient), are protected.
+As such, DEQ must ensure that the civil rights of people who receive services from DEQ, as well as from any recipient of federal grant funding received from DEQ (sub-recipient), are protected.

 The purpose of this policy is to establish written procedures for DEQ employees to follow when they receive a complaint alleging discrimination or retaliation in the delivery of services from clients, customers, program participants, or consumers of the DEQ or a DEQ sub-recipient.